KamranAzeem/learn-kubernetes/kubeadm/kubeadm-fedora-flannel.md

 [kamran@kworkhorse ~]$
 ```

-So I have verified that without using `--kubeconfig` with `kubectl`, I can access my previous clusters.
+I have verified that without using `--kubeconfig` with `kubectl`, I can access my previous clusters.
 By using a specific configuration with `--kubeconfig` , I can access my kubeadm cluster.

-Is it possible to merge these two configurations?
+So, is it possible to merge these two configurations?
 No. Not directly, which is actually a safety feature.
 Check this article for more detail: [https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/#set-the-kubeconfig-environment-variable](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/#set-the-kubeconfig-environment-variable) .

 I will solve it by using the KUBECONFIG environment variable as described in the above link.
 Here is how: